dscout/fragmenter/README.md

 Fragments are intended to be rather small, anywhere from 10-50k depending on the underlying data size.
-There is a balance between connection overhead from repeated server calls, being connection error tollerant, and not blocking the server from handling other connections.
+There is a balance between connection overhead from repeated server calls, being connection error tolerant, and not blocking the server from handling other connections.

+## Heroku

+Due to the way the service queues requests we do **not** recommend using Fragmenter for apps on Heroku.
+Fragmenter is designed to make uploads from slow mobile clients easier and fault tolerant.
+Heroku kills all requests after 30 seconds from the point where the request started, not from the point where it was handed to your application.
+Fragmenting uploads uses a fair number of additional requests and can cause rampant timeout errors (H12 on Heroku).

+That isn't to say that Fragmenter just doesn't work on Heroku, it is just sub-optimal—particularly when compared to a properly configured Nginx proxy.

 ## Requirements